-Parents/Guardians without a background check by September 4, 2023 will not be considered for chaperoning during the 2023-2024 school year.
-Parent/guardians may submit two parent
+Parents/Guardians without a background check by September 3, 2024 will not be considered for chaperoning during the 2024-2025 school year.
+Parent/guardians may submit two parent hours for completing their background check.

-To access the online Volunteer application:
+To access the online Volunteer

+• Navigate to the following link:

+https://secure.safevisitorsolutions.com/Safe/Volunteer/TrinitySchool/volunteer

-- 1. Navigate to the following link: https://secure.safevisitorsolutions.com/Safe/Volunteer/TrinitySchool/volunteer - 2.
-Follow the prompts to complete the application. - 3.
-Input your payment information - 4.
-Click "Submit"
+- Follow the prompts to complete the application.

+- Input your payment information

+- Click "Submit"